Corey Lewandowski: CNN

 Days after Lewandowski left the Trump campaign, he was hired by the cable news network CNN as a political commentator.
 Lewandowski remains subject to a non-disclosure agreement that he signed with Trump, forbidding him "from making disparaging or revealing remarks about the candidate."
 Lewandowski received severance pay from the Trump campaign while working for CNN.
 In July 2016, after the group Media Matters for America noted that CNN had not disclosed this to viewers, CNN hosts began making on-air disclosures of the severance payments before Lewandowski's appearances.

 In July 2016, Lewandowski defended Trump who had been criticized after tweeting a graphic that labeled Hillary Clinton the "most corrupt candidate" alongside a pile of cash and a six-pointed star evoking the Star of David.
 (The image originated on an Internet message board featuring antisemitic conspiracy theories).
 During an appearance on CNN's State of the Union with Brianna Keilar, Lewandowski denied allegations of antisemitism and said that criticism of the tweet was "political correctness run amok."

 In an August 2016 appearance on CNN, Lewandowski espoused the "birther" conspiracy theory, suggesting that President Barack Obama was not a natural-born-citizen of the United States.
 Lewandowski's statement was criticized by the other panelists, Angela Rye and Bakari Sellers.

 On November 11, 2016, Lewandowski resigned as a CNN commentator amid speculations that he would play a role in the Trump administration.

 Fox Business Network

-Drunk Live on Air incident

 On October 2, 2019, Lewandowski appeared in an interview on Fox Business Network in which he appeared to repeatedly slur his words.
-The host, Lisa Kennedy Montgomery, asked Lewandowski, "Corey?...Did you have merlot with dinner?" before Lewandowski replied "No, should I have?".
+The host, Lisa Kennedy Montgomery, asked Lewandowski, "Corey?...Did you have merlot with dinner?" before Lewandowski replied, "No, should I have?".
 Kennedy quickly ended the interview and thanked Lewandowski, adding: "Maybe, a cup of coffee."